Features

 1. Less Flexibility

-Not only do you have less flexibility with regards to your pricing, but you also do not have the option to make your property unavailable all of a sudden.
+Not only do you have less flexibility with regard to your pricing, but you also do not have the option to make your property unavailable all of a sudden.
 This means that with traditional renting, you can’t rent out your property on a “part-time” basis.
-For example, with Airbnb, you can rent out your property only over weekends, but with traditional renting this is not the case.
+For example, with Airbnb, you can rent out your property only over weekends, but with traditional renting, this is not the case.

 2. Less Potential to Maximize Your Income

-You also have to check up on your tenants to ensure that they pay the monthly rent on time.
+You also have to check up on your long-term tenants to ensure that they pay the monthly rent on time.
 Even if only one month’s payment is missed, it can have a huge impact on your income.
-Worse yet, if they disappear, it could take a while to find a new tenant.
-On the other hand, Airbnb requires that guests pay the amount in advance.
+Depending on your location and local rental laws, it may also be difficult to find sufficient grounds for the eviction of a tenant.

 3. Being Bound by a Lease Agreement

-You and your guest should sign a lease agreement before the rental period starts.
+You and your guest should sign a long-term lease agreement before the rental period starts.
 This means that you may not change the price to adapt to demand or introduce new rules before the rental period has ended.

 Airbnb vs. Renting Factors to Take Into Account